 Five key principles underpin this policy and should be adhered to by individual members of staff and multiagency teams during patient transfer:

 - The potential benefits of transfer must be balanced against the risk: It must be established that the transfer is in the best interests of the patient and that the treatment or investigation is actually required.
+Patients should not be transferred for any non-clinical reason.

-- The safety of the remaining patients must be taken into consideration: It is important to ensure that the safety of existing patients is maintained
+- The safety of the remaining patients must be taken into consideration: It is important to ensure that the safety of existing patients is maintained.

 - Transfer must be timely: Wherever possible, patients should be transferred before 22:00 hrs.
 However due to changes in patient’s conditions and increased patient throughput, some transfers will have to take place outside of these hours.